noklesta/SublimeRailsNav/README.md

-# Sublime Text 2 plugin: ANRailsNav
+# Sublime Text 2 plugin: SublimeRailsNav

 Plugin for navigating Ruby on Rails 3 applications.
 It provides commands for listing models, controllers, views, javascript files, or stylesheets in a